Your Australian student visa

 A range of conditions may affect how you apply for an Australian student visa.
 Many students will be able to apply for their student visa online, others will be required to submit a paper application.
 Medical examinations may also be required.
 Please note that if you do not have an appropriate visa you will not be able to enrol.

 All student visas have mandatory and discretionary visa conditions attached to them.
-For a complete list of these conditions, please visit the Department of Immigration and Citizenship website.
+For a complete list of these conditions, please visit the Department of Immigration and Border Protection website.

 Schooling arrangements for school-age dependents

 Your offer is valid for admission to the University of Sydney as an international student.
-If you are granted Australian Permanent Resident status, you must advise the International Student Office immediately and complete a Change of Visa to Permanent Resident Status form and provide a copy of the personal details page and the visa from your passport.
+If you are granted Australian Permanent Resident status, you must advise the University immediately via the Admissions team before enrolment.

 If you are an enrolled international student who has recently been granted Australian permanent residency, you can request to change your student status from international to domestic via your Sydney Student portal.
 Under the tab called ‘My Details’, click on ‘Residency’; you are able to request the change here.
 Please also upload a copy of your visa as well as the bio page of your passport.
 You will then need to bring the original documentation into the Student Centre before the change can be processed.

 For a comprehensive explanation of how permanent residency will affect your domestic/international student status and fees, please refer to the Coursework Policy (Part 10, clause 39).